raubvogel/torturedisk/README.md

 1. The basic structure for this code was copied from [Sennajox](https://github.com/sennajox)'s code, https://gist.github.com/sennajox/3667757.
 I was planning on doing something similar but I really liked how the code was structured.
 Thanks!
 1. The command line parsing arguments was stolen from a [stackoverflow thread](https://stackoverflow.com/questions/192249/how-do-i-parse-command-line-arguments-in-bash), as it was more clever than I could come up with without relying on python.
 1. Jared Walton <jawalking@gmail.com> for showing that fio can monitor when data has reached steady state and how to tell it to do so.
+1. O. Tange (2011): GNU Parallel - The Command-Line Power Tool, ;login: The USENIX Magazine, February 2011:42-47